justin-de-sousa/Microsoft-SQL-Server-Database-Creation/README.md

 <h1>SQL Server Database Creation</h1>

 <h2>Summary</h2>
-The goal of this project was to create database in Microsoft SQL Server.
-Creating a good database requires tailoring the structure to meet the usecase, so for this project the usecase the database was designed for would be replacing the paper system of a fictional animal grooming salon called Mr. Bo Jangles.
-The new system was designed to manage customer data, employee records, appointment scheduling, and service details efficiently.
-In order to ensure the database would maintain data integrity, quality, scalability, and functionality the database utilized the principles of normalization.
+The goal of this project was to create a database in Microsoft SQL Server.
+The database’s design would be tailored to fitting the needs of a fictional pet grooming salon called Mr. BoJangles.
+This premise will serve as a means to incorporate different types of data a business would need to track and the necessary design structure for a database to be both functional and scalable.
+The system was designed to manage customer data, employee records, appointment scheduling, and service details efficiently.
+Additionally, the database incorporated functionions and triggers for automated pricing calculations and comprehensive business insights through strategic querying, which greatly enhanced the operational capabilities of the database.

 <br />

 <h2>Skills Learned</h2>